 It’s not all about social media.
-Blogs, news outlets, review sites, and forums have proved to have a powerful influence on a brand’s reputation.
+Blogs, news outlets, review sites, and forums have a strong influence over a brand’s reputation, too.
 In fact, nearly 90% of consumers read at least 10 online reviews before forming an opinion about a business, and almost 60% will only use a product or service if it has four or more stars.
 We’ve all been there, whether it’s booking a hotel for your next holiday or downloading a new app on your cell phone, checking the reviews is an inevitable step in our decision-making process.

-Therefore, analyzing this kind of information is crucial for every business.
-Not only to keep track of your brand image (and take action in case of a crisis, or make improvements based on customer feedback), but also to monitor your competitors or detect the latest trends in your industry.
+Real-time topic analysis allows you to keep track of your brand image ( take action in case of a crisis, or make improvements based on customer feedback), but also to monitor your competitors and detect the latest trends in your industry.

-The first thing to do is to collect data about your product from different sources.
-Then, you can use topic analysis to get insights about your brand, by detecting and tracking the different areas of your business (topics) that people are discussing the most.
+Use topic identification and analysis to get insights about your brand by detecting and tracking the different areas of your business people are discussing the most.

 Example: Analyzing Slack reviews on Capterra

-Yes, you could analyze reviews manually.
-But honestly, you don’t want to do it.
-It’s time-consuming and it may be a hassle if you have large volumes of data.
-With MonkeyLearn, you can create personalized models with machine learning and train them to do the work automatically.
-To show you exactly how to do it, we used MonkeyLearn R package to analyze thousands of Slack reviews on the product review site Capterra.
+With MonkeyLearn, you can create personalized, custom-built models with machine learning and train them to do the work automatically.
+To show you exactly how it works, we used MonkeyLearn R package to analyze thousands of Slack reviews from the product review site Capterra.

-After scraping the data, we defined a series of topic classifiers that helped us detect what the text in the reviews was about.
-Some of them were about
+After scraping the data, we defined a series of topic classifiers that helped us detect what the text in the reviews was about

-performance, etc. Then, we used an opinion unit extractor to divide each review into small sentences, and created a sentiment analysis model to classify them as positive, negative or neutral:
+performance, etc. Then, we used an opinion unit extractor to divide each review into individual opinions (as some sentences may contain more than one opinion).
+Finally, we created a sentiment analysis model to classify them as positive, negative or neutral: